Five Things to Know About Mission Space

 1. You’ll prepare to launch before you get to the ride.

 The blast-off excitement for Mission: SPACE begins even before you enter the building.
-When the sidewalk was redone recently, NASA’s Jet Propulsion Laboratory provided Disney with pictures taken by the Mars rover Perseverance.
+When the sidewalk was redone a while back, NASA’s Jet Propulsion Laboratory provided Disney with pictures taken by the Mars rover Perseverance.
 They shared a 3D print file so Imagineers could recreate the tubes used to gather samples on Mars, and even loaned a prototype wheel of the Perseverance rover to create tread marks identical to those made by the rover as it explored Mars.

-The building itself has a giant globe of earth with a rocket soaring around it, and giant models of Mars and Jupiter.
+There’s a giant globe of earth with a rocket soaring around it, and giant models of Mars and Jupiter.
 As a Boomer, it reminds me of an episode of the Jetsons, when the future was full of possibilities and excitement!

 When you enter the building, the queue is designed to look like a space training center: there are props from the 2000 film Mission to Mars, spacecraft models, and a replica of a NASA moon rover.
-You’ll next enter the International Space Training Centers (ISTC), where you’ll see an introductory video from the ISTC’s Capsule Communicator (Capcom) played by actress Gina Torres.
+Next, you enter the International Space Training Centers (ISTC), where you’ll see an introductory video from the ISTC’s Capsule Communicator (Capcom) played by actress Gina Torres.
 (Gary Sinise, who starred in the movie Mission to Mars, was the Capcom until 2017.)
 And then you’ll be off!

 If you choose to ride Mission: SPACE, the Green ride is the better choice for anyone prone to motion sickness.
 It’s also the choice if you’re not sure which mission to choose!
 There’s no spinning on this version, and the movement is less turbulent.
 You won’t experience strong g-forces or weightlessness.
-But it’s no slow-moving dark ride; there’s still enough action that, for instance, expectant mothers are advised to not ride.
+But it’s no slow-moving dark ride; there’s still enough action that, for instance, expectant mothers are advised not to ride.

-As you board, you’ll be assigned one of four positions on your flight aboard the X-2 Deep space Shuttle: navigator, pilot, commander, or engineer.
+On either mission, as you board, you’ll be assigned one of four positions on your flight aboard the X-2 Deep Space Shuttle: navigator, pilot, commander, or engineer.
 You’ll be given two tasks to perform.
 (Don’t worry, nothing you do – or don’t do – will actually affect or harm the outcome of the journey.)
-On the Green Mission, you’ll watch through the viewscreen as you experience liftoff and then enjoy a beautiful orbit around the Earth.
-During re-entry, you’ll have to manually navigate through a thunderstorm over the landing runway following the instructions from Capcom.

 5. The Nuts and Bolts.

 Each ride vehicle seats four people in individual padded chairs with armrests and an over-the-head padded shoulder restraint.
-Before the ride begins, the ride vehicle closes around guests and moves them closer to their screens and the lights dim; some guests have found this claustrophobic.
+Before the ride begins, the ride vehicle closes around guests and moves them closer to their screens, and the lights dim; some guests have found this claustrophobic.
 The seating and restraints may prohibit guests of certain body shapes or sizes from riding.

 There’s a small step up to board the ride vehicle.
 Guests must transfer from a wheelchair/ECV to ride.
 Children will find they must be 40″ to ride the Green Mission and 44″ to ride the Orange Mission.
 Like all rides with a height requirement, Mission: SPACE offers Rider Switch.
 Service animals are not permitted on this attraction.
 Video captioning is available.